FormationEval, an open multiple-choice benchmark for petroleum geoscience: Dataset summary

 \section{Dataset summary}

 Version 0.1 of FormationEval contains 505 questions in English covering 811 unique topics (as questions can address multiple topics).
-Table~\ref{tab:summary} summarizes key metrics and Table~\ref{tab:distribution} shows the distribution by domain and difficulty.
+Table~\ref{tab:summary} summarizes key metrics, Table~\ref{tab:distribution} shows the distribution by domain and difficulty and Table~\ref{tab:diff_domain} provides the difficulty breakdown within each domain.
 Questions are distributed across three sources: Bj{\o}rlykke's textbook contributes the largest share (262 questions, 52\%), followed by Ellis \& Singer (219 questions, 43\%) and TU Delft open courseware (24 questions, 5\%).
 Figure~\ref{fig:dataset_composition} visualizes these distributions.

 Petrophysics represents the largest domain (54\% of questions) reflecting the depth of coverage in the well logging textbook.
 The difficulty distribution targets 30\% easy, 50\% medium and 20\% hard; the actual distribution (26\%/54\%/20\%) is close to these targets.
 Answer positions are balanced: A=27\%, B=26\%, C=25\%, D=22\%.